wrannaman/redactpii-node/README.md

 The built-in patterns cover common, obvious PII types (emails, SSNs, credit cards, phone numbers, names in greetings).
 These are based on standard formats, not a specific compliance framework.
 For your specific needs, use `customRules` to add domain-specific patterns.

 **Anonymization vs Redaction?**
 By default, this library does **redaction** (replacement with labels like `EMAIL_ADDRESS`).
 However, you can enable **anonymization** by setting `anonymize: true`, which replaces the same PII value with the same unique token (e.g., `EMAIL_1`, `EMAIL_2`) throughout the text, preserving relationships while protecting privacy.
+Anonymization is a Pro feature.

+**Do I need the dashboard?**
+No!
+The SDK works 100% offline.
+The dashboard is optional but **required for compliance** (SOC 2, HIPAA).
+If you need audit logs for compliance, add your `apiKey`.
+If you're just doing local redaction, you don't need it.

+**What data is sent to the dashboard?**
+Only metadata about redaction events (PII type, action, timestamp). **No actual PII data is ever sent to the dashboard.** The SDK redacts locally and only sends event metadata.

 **When should I use this?**

 - ✅ Quick redaction of well-formatted, standard PII
 - ✅ Pre-processing before sending data to LLMs/APIs
+- ✅ Compliance needs requiring audit logs (with dashboard)
-- ✅ Simple compliance needs where redaction is sufficient
+- ✅ SOC 2 & HIPAA compliance (requires dashboard)
-- ❌ Complex anonymization requirements
+- ❌ Complex anonymization requirements (requires Pro plan)
 - ❌ Handling messy/unstructured data with misspellings
 - ❌ Need for reversible anonymization

 ## 🧪 Quality Assurance

-- **34 comprehensive tests** covering all APIs and edge cases
+- **34+ comprehensive tests** covering all APIs and edge cases
 - **100% TypeScript** with strict mode
 - **Zero unsafe operations** - full type safety
 - **Pre-commit hooks** - automatic linting and type checking